ROCm/rocWMMA/docs/installation.rst

     yum info rocm-libs

 The ROCm version has major, minor, and patch fields, possibly followed by a build specific identifier.
-For example, a ROCm version 4.0.0.40000-23 corresponds to major = 4, minor = 0, patch = 0, and build identifier 40000-23.
+For example, a ROCm version 6.0.0.40000-23 corresponds to major = 6, minor = 0, patch = 0, and build identifier 40000-23.
 There are GitHub branches at the rocWMMA site with names ``rocm-major.minor.x`` where major and minor are the same as in the ROCm version.
-To download rocWMMA on ROCm version 4.0.0.40000-23, use:
+To download rocWMMA on ROCm version 6.0.0.40000-23, use:

 ::

    git clone -b release/rocm-rel-x.y https://github.com/ROCmSoftwarePlatform/rocWMMA.git
    cd rocWMMA

 Replace ``x.y`` in the above command with the version of ROCm installed on your machine.
-For example, if you have ROCm 5.0 installed, then replace release/rocm-rel-x.y with release/rocm-rel-5.0.
+For example, if you have ROCm 6.0 installed, then replace release/rocm-rel-x.y with release/rocm-rel-6.0.

 You can choose to build any of the following:

-* library
+* library only
 * library and samples

-* library and tests
+* library and tests (validation and / or benchmarks)
 * library, samples, tests, and (optionally) assembly

-You only need the library include headers for calling rocWMMA from your code.
+Since rocWMMA is a header library, you only need the header includes for calling rocWMMA from your code.
 The client contains the test samples and benchmark code.

 Below are the project options available to build rocWMMA library with or without clients.